shinonomeiro/Jautocomplete/README.md

 # Jautocomplete
-A lightweight JavaScript autocompletion library optimized for Japanese input.
+A lightweight autocompletion library written in JavaScript and optimized for Japanese input.<br/>
 Can be used as a pure front-end alternative to AJAX calls to a back-end database.

 ## Demo
 Demo running at https://shinonomeiro.github.io/jautocomplete/.<br>